bridge-core/molang/README.md

 | -------------------------- | ------------ |
 | Parse & Execute (uncached) | 13230.682ms |
 | Parse & Execute (cached) | 147,786ms |

+## MoLang Playground

+We have built a very basic MoLang playground with this interpreter.
+You can use it at [bridge-core.github.io/molang-playground](https://bridge-core.github.io/molang-playground).